MaliusArth/bif4-cge/README.md

 # Build Instructions

 To build it, you require CMake, Glut/FreeGlut and OpenGL.
-After Installation, run
+After installation, run

     ./build.sh